 Amazon sellers focus reviews on their top products because they know those drive the majority of revenue.
 Software companies prioritize the handful of bugs that cause most headaches.
 Even restaurants design menus around their stars.

 It’s not about ignoring the rest.
 It’s about recognizing that not all efforts are equal.
 If you focus your limited energy on the right areas, you get disproportionate rewards.
+In fast changing environments, this is often supported by an adhocracy culture, where teams are encouraged to act quickly on what matters most instead of spreading their effort across everything.

-Pareto Charts — Making It Easy to See
+Pareto Charts: Making It Easy to See

 Understanding the 80/20 rule is one thing, but sometimes it helps to see it.
 That’s where a Pareto chart comes in.